 - 1 cup creamy natural nut or seed butter (I used homemade)

-- 1/3 cup raw honey or brown rice syrup (or maple syrup)
+- 1/3 cup raw honey (or brown rice syrup or maple syrup)

-- 1 1/2 cups rolled oats (gluten-free if needed)
+- 1 1/2 cups rolled oats (gluten-free as needed)

 - 1/4 cup ground flaxseed

-- 3 TBSP brewer’s yeast
+- 3 tablespoons brewer’s yeast

-- 1/2 tsp ground cinnamon
+- 1/2 teaspoon ground cinnamon

 - 1/3 cup mini chocolate chips (dairy-free if needed)